 8) Pearl Island Boa (Boa Constrictor Sabogae)

-Our third and final island species, the Pearl Island boa is native to just a few islands near Panama.
+The Pearl Island boa is native to just a few islands near Panama.
 It’s by far the most perilously endangered species of boa constrictor, and it may have already been lost in the wild.
 These tiny islands are only a few acres across, and recent developments there related to the fishing industry—plus local wildfires—have decimated their habitat.

 Fortunately, there are some captive specimens.
 They’re a very light tan color, and look comparatively uniform to other boas.
-Their saddles are quite thin, and reddish brown.
+Their saddles are quite thin, and reddish-brown.
 Every single one of them looks hypomelanistic.

 What is the smallest breed of boa?
 It could be this one.
 They only reach about five feet, which is the smallest a boa constrictor can get.
 You can get dwarf varieties of any species or subspecies, but in terms of size, these are the smallest.
 The Hog Island boa, a variant of Boa imperator, also reaches about five feet.
 But the Pearl Island boa is the smallest recognized subspecies.